jcu-eresearch/Edgar/README.md

 A mapping section uses [MapServer](http://mapserver.org) to take all the numeric data maps that the modelling creates, and deliver it in pretty map form to the UI.

-A web application section written in [CakePHP](http://cakephp.org) does the UI and whatnot, using [OpenLayers](http://openlayers.org) for showing the map.
+A web application section written in [CakePHP](http://cakephp.org) and JavaScript does the UI and whatnot, using [OpenLayers](http://openlayers.org) for showing the map.

 Credits
 -------

-(credits go here)
+Edgar is being developed by [a team](http://jcu-eresearch.github.com/Edgar/2012/03/22/the-team) at [JCU](http://www.jcu.edu.au/)'s [eResearch Centre](http://eresearch.jcu.edu.au/).

+The principal researcher and project advisor is [Dr Jeremy VanDerWal](http://www.jjvanderwal.com/).

+Edgar is supported by [the Australian National Data Service (ANDS)](http://www.ands.org.au/) through the National Collaborative Research Infrastructure Strategy Program and the Education Investment Fund (EIF) Super Science Initiative, as well as through the [Queensland Cyber Infrastructure Foundation (QCIF)](http://www.qcif.edu.au/).